tonethar/IGME-230-Fall-2019/projects/project-1.md

     - https://jerryjenkins.com/how-to-write-a-book/
     - https://houseofyumm.com/barbacoa/

 ## II.
-Required Content in Final Version
+Required Content

+### II-A. tutorial.html
-- the main page of the tutorial is named **tutorial.html**
+The main page of the tutorial is named **tutorial.html** and it has the following content:

 - The title of what the tutorial is for.
 - A brief description of the tutorial (the subject, and what the user will get out of it)
 - At least 6 steps in the tutorial, containing a total of at least 500 words
 - Images for the tutorial steps:
-  - Images must be in a web friendly image format (gif, jpg, or png) AND of appropriate resolution for the web.
+  - Images must be in a web friendly image format (gif, jpg, or png) AND of appropriate dimensions for the web.
-- Optional: Any other information about the item the tutorial is for.
-This could be links to the item, information about the item, etc. Put this content is a separate `<div>`, or in an `<aside>`.
+- Optional: Any other information about the subject of the tutorial.
+This could be links to the subject, information about the subject, etc. Put this content is a separate `<div>`, or in an `<aside>`.

+### II-B. index.html

-- At least one other page, named **index.html** which will be the *landing page*.
-It matches your main page's design and navigation, and tells us the following:
+- **index.html** which will be the *landing page*.
+It matches the other page's design and navigation, and tells us the following:
-  - Why you chose this topic
+  - Why this topic is worth knowing and why you chose it
-  - How you went above and beyond the base requirements and anything special you want me to see that might not be immediately obvious
-  - How you could have improved
   - Cite the sources of all information, tutorials, images and other media used

+### II-C. ???.html
 - You are, of course, free to add additional pages as they make sense within the context of your tutorial.

-## II.
-Requirements
+## III.
+Techical Requirements
-Location: The page will be located in the project1 directory in your 230 directory on Banjo.
+Location: The pages will be named as above and be located in the `project1` directory in your `230` directory on Banjo.
 This means that the location of page on the web will be **`http://people.rit.edu/abc1234/230/project1/`** (where 'abc1234' is your RIT id), as shown below:

 ![Structure](images/Project1Structure.png)

 Your main page for the tutorial will be the index page for this directory.
 You must have css and media directories to store the associated files. **Remember**: Our server is case sensitive, so your files **must** use the case indicated in this assignment.
 If your files are not named and located as instructed, we can't find them, and you will get a 0.

-### II-A. Content and Structure
-Content is the foundation of the Web; all pages exist to present some content, not the other way round.
-For this reason, your content needs to be written **first**.
-Your primary content is a *game design treatment* containing most or all of the information found on this template: http://igm.rit.edu/~acjvks/courses/2017-fall/590-ios-game/html/project-1-proposal.html

-### II-B. Required Pages
-- The following pages (each in separate HTML files):
-  - **index.html**: your "landing" page (the default file for your project1 directory):
-    - This page must have a brief overview of your project, contain at least one image, and most importantly grab the user's attention.
-  - **proposal.html**: what you plan to do, in more detail than the overview:
-    - This page will be a game design document, specifically a *game treatment* that describes the development side of your game.
-This page is not a marketing document.
-    - You should be hitting most or all of the things on this template: http://igm.rit.edu/~acjvks/courses/2017-fall/590-ios-game/html/project-1-proposal.html - you can also read more about game treatments here: http://thelegendofjohnny.com/tutorials/game-treatment
-    - This page will be marked up heavily with structural and semantic tags, some of which are listed below.
-    - This page will contain at least two images.

-  - **documentation.html**: A documentation page, which will document your overall process, resources used, and notes about this current assignment.
-Cite the sources of all information, tutorials, images and other media used.
-Also indicate how you met the project requirements, and any additional specifics you want me to see.
-  - **project.html**: The game or app itself (the content will just be a placeholder for now, but the page needs to have the same look and navigation as the other pages)

 ### II-C. HTML/CSS Markup
 -	Structural tags like `<header>`, `<section>`, `<article>`, `<nav>`, and `<footer>` should be used appropriately.